-Blood clots can happen both inside and outside the body.
-They usually form when veins or arteries are damaged.
-Most often, they go away on their own after the wound has healed.
+Blood clots can occur both inside and outside the body.
+They usually form after damage to veins or arteries and often resolve without treatment after the wound has healed.

-However, some clots develop when there is no injury, and they don't go away on their own.
-The health consequences of these clots can be deadly serious.
+However, some clots develop without injury and require treatment.
+The health consequences of these clots can be extremely severe and sometimes fatal.

 What is protein C deficiency?

 Blood clots outside the body are understood from a young age.

 The liver makes protein C and releases it into the bloodstream.

 This regulates blood clotting by blocking other proteins that promote coagulation.